Skip to main content

 CPL for Microsoft Advertising

-In order to receive cost per lead data for Microsoft Advertising, you'll need to add a global tracking template to your Microsoft Advertising campaigns.
+You'll need to add a global tracking template to your Microsoft Advertising campaigns to receive cost-per-lead data for Microsoft Advertising.

 Follow these instructions to set up Microsoft Advertising for CPL reporting.